Display an entry in a view depending on URL

 ForumsCategory: Code HelpDisplay an entry in a view depending on URL

-Malcolm O\'Reilly asked 3 weeks ago
+Malcolm O\'Reilly asked 3 months ago

 Hi.
 I have various blog pages with a different bird name in each URL.
 I would like to display the same view on each page, but the view set up to display a matching form entry for that specific blog (eg: the 'eagle' form entry is displayed only when 'eagle' appears in the blog post URL).
 Is this even possible?
 Or would I be better creating a different view for each bird species, or using shortcodes?
 TIA